|Provided by Web-Graphics|

 The HABC Level 2 Award for a General Purpose Security Dog Handler aims to provide the learner with the basic skills, knowledge and understanding required to ensure the provision of a professional level of service as a General Purpose Security Dog Handler.

-This Award has been developed by NASDU to meet the National Occupational Standards (NOS) for a GP Security Dog Handler and the training requirements contained within BS 8517-1:2009.
+This qualification has been developed by NASDU to meet the National Occupational Standards (NOS) for Security Dog Handling and the training requirements contained within BS 8517-1:2009.

 This programme meets the requirements of those learners who have experience as a Security Officer and wish to become General Purpose Security Dog Handlers.
 It would also be suitable for members of HM Armed Forces, Police or Prison Service who wish to take on a General Purpose Security Dog Handler role.